 The Privy Council of Canada has been in existence since 1867.
-The members of the Privy Council are the heads or ministers of federal government departments of the administration of the day.
-Within that
+The members of the Privy Council are the Prime Minister and heads or ministers of federal government departments of the administration of the day.

-by the Governor General.
+and signed by the Governor General.
 An Order in Council is not discussed by Parliament before it is implemented.
-It can contain decisions about federal appointments, transactions between the government and the private sector and
+It can contain decisions about federal appointments, transactions between the government and the

 For more information about Orders in Council please click on this link from the website of Library and Archives Canada.